 1 recipient = 1 email.
 The same applies to BCC's and CC's.

 Audio/Video Streaming is not hosting friendly.
 As such, SharkHosting does not allow any streaming of audio or video content.
 Videos must be hosted elsewhere and can be embedded into your website.
 This would be acceptable.
 Offending accounts will be suspended without noticed or terminated.

 SharkHosting does not allow any adult content displaying or promoting porn or porn videos UNLESS hosted on an Adult specific hosting package.
 SharkHosting will suspend/terminate any offending account that is not hosted on the correct package for this content.
 Unsure if your site is acceptable?
-Contact us via live chat or by emailing: email@example.com.
+Contact us via live chat or by emailing: firstname.lastname@example.org.